geoscixyz/em/content/maxwell1_fundamentals/physical_principles/maxwells_equations_in_homogeneous_media/wave_propagation_in_free_space.rst

 Wave Propagation in Free Space
 ==============================

-.. todo:: illustration of how Ampere-Maxwell-Faraday interact to propagate energy in free space. this page is under construction

 In this section, we look at getting the second-order differential equations from Maxwell's equations.
 We first do the analysis in time-domain and then use Fourier transforms to get the frequency-domain counterparts.

 Wave equations in time-domain